 Series Continuity Error: In Taggerung, Sawney Rath has a nicer moment of genre savviness when he swears he won't be one of the many dead vermin lords who've attacked Redwall...except that one of the names he drops is Ferahgo, who never went near Redwall.

-To be fair, Veil grew up in Redwall, which is the main reason for his Heel-Face Turn at the end leading to him making a Heroic Sacrifice.
 However, there is another one that's not so easily explained.
 In Mossflower, Bella the badger says that only male badgers make the journey to Salamandastron, but in Lord Brocktree, which chronologically took place before Mossflower, when Lord Brocktree is looking at carvings of previous badgers who ruled Salamandastron, one of the names mentioned is Spearlady Gorse.
 This is a much more obvious example of Series Continuity Error.

 That may just be the fact that Spearlady Gorse was long long long long time ago.
 Never said how long.
 Bella no doubt studied Salamandastron history but how far back she studied can be questioned.
 The author stated that many events in Redwall's history (in particular, Rufe Brush climbing to the top of Abbey to put the sword there) have been long forgotten.